interledger/rafiki/docs/grant-interaction.md

 ## Endpoints

-Once a grant is initialized, there are four main endpoints that are used as part of an interaction to authorize the grant, if the AS deems it necessary.
+If the AS deems interaction necessary to issue a grant, there are five main endpoints that are used once a pending grant has been created.
 The endpoints, in order of their calling, are as follows:

 - `GET /interact/:id/:nonce` (made by the client to the AS, establishes an interaction session, redirects browser session to IDP consent screen)
 - `GET /grant/:id/:nonce` (made by the IDP to the AS, secured with `x-idp-secret` header, returns grant info for the consent screen to enumerate )